-The site is not to be left unattended while the entrance gate remains unlocked.
+The site will not be left unattended while the entrance gate remains unlocked.

 Appropriate signage will be maintained at the Salt Valley Road main entrance to the site providing details to customers and the general public of the facility operating hours.